Need support now?

 Grief Therapy

-We provide low-fee grief therapy to individuals of all ages, couples, and families in Alameda County who are bereaved or affected by a loss through death.
-Our goal is to provide a supportive environment to process your grief.
+We provide sliding fee grief therapy to individuals of all ages, couples, and families in Alameda County who are affected by the loss of a significant person through death.
+Our services address the unique experiences of grief, with a focus on traumatic bereavement.

 -